 3. Your jobcentre appointment

-Changes to jobcentre appointments
+Changes to jobcentre appointments during the coronavirus outbreak

 People receiving benefits do not have to attend jobcentre appointments for three months, starting from Thursday 19 March 2020.